jgyates/genmon/README.md

      /home/pi/genmon/startgenmon.sh restart

-Note that this file may be edited to change the file system location and it may be edited to make other supplied programs start or stop (i.e. gengpio.py and gengpioin.py).
+Note that this file may be edited make other supplied programs start or stop (i.e. gengpio.py and gengpioin.py).

+## updategenmon.sh

+updategenmon.sh is a Linux script that is designed to be called by a user to update genmon.sh to the lastest version.
+The first time you use this script you must change the permissions of the file to make it executable with the following command:

+     sudo chmod 775 updategenmon.sh

+To update to the latest version of genmon, from the directory where genmon was downloaded via the "git" command, type:

+    ./updategenmon.sh

 ## gensms.py (optional)